-Often when we think about Epcot, we think of it as a great place for adults and maybe older children, but we don’t always think about Epcot as an educational experience for preschool & elementary age children.
-Epcot has found a great way to keep children entertained in the World Showcase countries, while teaching them about other cultures through their FREE Kidcot Epcot fun stop activities.
+Often when we think about Epcot, we think of it as a great place for adults and maybe older children, but we don’t always think about Epcot as a fun place to take the kids.

 Most of the cast members working in the Kidcot Fun Stop areas of the World Showcase are actually from that particular country and will gladly answer questions about their culture.